mingyuansung/mingyuansung.github.io/_posts/2014-11-19-Limesurvey.md

 * PM give a spreadsheet of survey field definition with score definition to Mike.
 You can ask either Mike or Broke to get a copy of that spreadsheet.
 * Mike enters them (using ECHO script) to EDEN DB, especially score definitions.  `survey2_*` tables.
 Mike run command (ECHO) to import the survey from limesurvey to mongo and EDEN DB.
 These are the survey2_* tables in EDEN db.
     * do `docker exec -it dev1_echo_1 /bin/bash` to switch your self to echo container
     * do `curl localhost:8080/survey` to display a list of available APIs.
 We need to run 2.
-1st to generate survey2 records, 2nd to generate all the assessment and expression records.
+1st to generate survey2 records by survey import api, 2nd to generate all the assessment and expression records by assessment creation api.
     * the 1st one we need is `localhost:8080/survey/provider/{customerCompanyId}/{providerName whihc is LS2}/{providerId which is the survey id}`, then data will be ported into EDEN survey2_* tables.
     * The 2nd one, for self_assessment fields, Mike already updated the ECHO API to support it.
     * `curl -X POST -H "Content-Type: application/json" -d '{"name":"Results","isActive":"true","isLowerBetter":"false","ignoreUnansweredQuestions":"true","numDecimalPlaces":"1"}' localhost:8080/survey/LS2/674424/assessment`